nsg-ethz/mini_internet_project/platform/README.md

 In this README, we first explain how to [install the required software](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#prerequisite).
 Then we show how to [build](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#build-the-mini-internet), [configure](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#configure-the-mini-internet-topology), [access](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#access-the-mini-internet) and [delete](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#delete-the-mini-internet) the mini-Internet.
 Finally, we explain the different [monitoring tools](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#use-the-monitoring-tools-and-services).

-We run our mini-Internet on a server with Ubuntu 18.04 and the Linux 4.15.0 kernel.
+We run our mini-Internet on a server with Ubuntu 18.04 and the Linux 4.15.0 kernel and on a Ubuntu 20.04 and the linux kernel 5.4.0.
 For more details about the used default topology as well as other example topologies, please refer to the [config](config) directory.

 For further information about how we use the mini-Internet at ETH Zurich, and how we implemented it, please see our [technical report](https://arxiv.org/pdf/1912.02031.pdf).